kekelp/textslabs/README.md

 [![Apache 2.0 or MIT license.](https://img.shields.io/badge/license-Apache--2.0_OR_MIT-blue.svg)](#license)
 [![Documentation for the `main` branch](https://img.shields.io/badge/docs-main-informational)](https://kekelp.github.io/textslabs/textslabs/index.html)

-Textslabs is an experimental high level text library based on Parley.

-The goal is to allow any winit/wgpu program to have full-featured text and text editing with minimal integration effort.
+`textslabs` is an experimental high level text library, with the goal to allow any winit/wgpu program to have full-featured text and text editing with minimal integration effort.

+This library is based on `parley`, which does most of the hard technical work. `textslabs` manages collections of TextBox and TextEdit objects, keeps track of changes and does relayouts and rerenders when necessary, implements interactive selecting and editing, integrates accessibility, etc.

+It also includes an atlas GPU renderer to render the text on the screen.

-See the `basic.rs` example to see how the library can be used, or the [docs for the main branch](https://kekelp.github.io/textslabs/textslabs/index.html) for more information.
+See the examples in the repository, starting with `basic.rs`, to see how the library can be used.
+The [documentation for the main branch](https://kekelp.github.io/textslabs/textslabs/index.html) is available.

 ## License